Exploring Sonoma Valley wine country by bicycle

 What’s the best place to stay when visiting Sonoma and Napa Valley wine country?
 The town of Sonoma is high on our list.

-You’ll figure this out quickly, so I will disclose now that B and I enjoy visiting vineyards and tasting a variety of wines very much.
+You’ll figure this out soon enough, so I’ll go ahead and disclose that B and I enjoy visiting vineyards and tasting a variety of wines very much.
 But our wine knowledge would fit in a mini tasting glass.
 If you’re looking for a great wine country experience, read on.
-If you are looking for a blog from a knowledgeable wine connoisseur please leave immediately and seek another source.
+If you are looking for a blog from a knowledgeable wine connoisseur, please seek another source.

 Our son and his wife live in San Francisco, so our first outing into California wine country came as we left the kids in the city to work while we got away for a few days.
-We debated the towns of Napa vs. Sonoma to start of adventure and chose Sonoma because it is more spread out and feels less crowded.
+We debated the towns of Napa versus Sonoma to start the adventure and chose Sonoma because it’s more spread out and feels less crowded.

 We hope it stays that way.
 U.S. News and World Report named Sonoma #1 on its list of Best Small Towns to Visit in the USA.

 Where to stay, what to do in Sonoma

 We seek out small, boutique properties as much as possible, and picked the Cottage Inn and Spa as our base, based on TripAdvisor reviews.
 Our only regret is that we did not stay longer and fully enjoy all that this property has to offer.
 We plan to visit again and remedy that.